wasifsarwar/SeattlePDdataReport/README.md

 For visual representations of the data, **leaflet** and **ggplot** is used.

+The report can be found here: [Seattle Crime Data Report of 2017](https://wasifsarwar.shinyapps.io/SeattleCrimeReport2017/)

 The raw data used to create this data report is sourced from here:
 [Seattle PD data](https://data.seattle.gov/Public-Safety/Seattle-Police-Department-Police-Report-Incident/7ais-f98f)